kf9000/tictactoe/README.md

 # TicTacToe

-Scuffed tic tac toe with gui made in 3 hours.
+A tic tac toe game done in python.
+The code is old and needs refactoring.

 *The program does not include a victory sound